NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_IMPERATIVE_SEQUENCE.md

 ## Next Steps

-When your sequence diagram is complete, you will work a bit on your SQL skills to expand the dock information for a hauler.
+When your sequence diagram is complete, your team must contact one of your coaches for a review.
+Once that review is done, and any corrections are made, you can move on to the next chapter.

 [Expand dock chapter >](./SS_API_IMPERATIVE_EXPAND_HAULER_DOCK.md)